michlschmitt/michaelschmittio/README.md

 Automatic deployments via [Vercel for Github](https://vercel.com/docs/git/vercel-for-github).

 This repo uses [Release-it](https://github.com/release-it/release-it) for versioning.
-Take into account that release-it will change the version number following these guides:

-- git commit -m “fix: …” commit will trigger a patch update (1.0.0 → 1.0.1)
-- git commit -m “feat: …” commit will trigger a minor update (1.0.0 → 1.1.0)
-- BREAKING CHANGE: …in the commit body and with any type of commit will trigger a major update (1.0.0 → 2.0.0)

 As a summary, release-it will do these tasks: Bumps the version in package.json; Updates CHANGELOG.md; Commits both files; Tags and creates a new release on GitHub.
 To trigger an version update run:

 ```
 yarn release